 Other websites available to help buyers purchase cars online are:

+A car dealer ship will usually register a new vehicle with the DVLA.
 The only documents customers need is a valid driving licence for the test drive and the necessary documents for payment.
 If the purchase is being done through a finance arrangement, or loan, then bank details will be necessary.

 Once the car has been bought, insurance must be arranged before the car is driven.
 The car's registration number is needed for insurance.
 The car dealer will then provide the necessary tax certificate for the car, which is again imperative, before the vehicle is driven.